 A huge Star Trek fan, Shaina has met several cast members including William Shatner, George Takei, and Walter Koenig!

-With a 7 year tenure in the Ed Tech industry, Brandon leads the content marketing practice and helps to guide the overall business strategy at Filament Games.
+With an 8 year tenure in the Ed Tech industry, Brandon leads the content marketing practice and helps to guide the overall business strategy at Filament Games.
 His role also includes outreach to local education programs and community organizations.

 Jon is in Information Technology and loves working with people and computers.
 His strengths cover a variety of areas.
 His current focuses are on Linux servers and VMware.

 Likes hot peppers and long walks on the beach.

 Darrick likes to eat food, but can never finish it, much to their dismay.

 A renaissance woman at heart, Tracey’s many passions magically assembled into a graphic design position at Filament.
 She loves problem-solving and longs to make pleasant experiences for users.
 She is also the self-appointed sheriff of using crisp web graphics.

 Tracey has been swing dancing for 15 years and can frequently be found teaching classes locally.